binpash/try/STYLE.md

 Put a function header above function definitions.
 (Exception: generated scripts can be terser, but should still include important comments.)
-Always use braces in a function definition.
-If possible, rename positional parameters.
+Always use braces in a function definition, starting on the same line after a space.
+Unless you are using `$@`, rename positional parameters.
+Avoid obscure calling conventions: either use `$@` or name your parameters.

 ```sh
 ################################################################################